Carina-labs/nova/x/gal/spec/en/02_keepers.md

 ---

 ## Claim
-`claim.go` is responsible for the logic of issuing the defosited asset as an snAsset.
+`claim.go` is responsible for the logic of issuing the deposited asset as an snAsset.

 ### ClaimShareToken